streamnative/function-mesh-website/docs/function-mesh/function-mesh-crd.md

 - [Source connector CRD configurations](/connectors/io-crd-config/source-crd-config.md)
 - [Sink connector CRD configurations](/connectors/io-crd-config/sink-crd-config.md)

-This example shows how to submit the ElasticSearch sink connector and a Pulsar Functions to a Pulsar cluster through the Function Mesh CRD.
+This is a Function Mesh CRD example, which is used to submit the ElasticSearch sink connector and a Pulsar Functions to a Pulsar cluster.

 ```yaml
     apiVersion: compute.functionmesh.io/v1alpha1